Federal Aid Sources

 Federal Pell Grant

 Pell Grant is a federal Title IV program that provides funds to students who meet certain need-based eligibility requirements.
-The amount of Pell a student can receive is based on the Estimated Family Contribution (EFC) reported on the student’s Student Aid Report (SAR) as determined by Federal Student Aid Programs from the student’s FAFSA application, the cost of attendance, federal appropriations, and the student’s actual class load per semester.
-Pell Grant is available for degrees, diplomas, and some certificate programs.
-Students enrolled in 12 or more hours are considered full-time students.
-Students taking less than 12 hours will have their award prorated as follows: nine to eleven hours – 75% of Pell award; six to eight hours – 50% of Pell award; five or less hours- 25% of Pell award.
-Students with limited Pell-eligibility may receive no award if enrollment is less than full-time.
-Eligible students can receive Pell Grant up to the equivalent of six years of full-time attendance at any institution or until they earn a Bachelor’s degree or higher.
-Students who complete the awarding/verification process and have financial aid awarded in excess of tuition and fees will have funds made available for use in the Bookstore for book and supply purchases one week prior to the term start date.
+The amount of Pell a student can receive is based on the Student Aid Index (SAI) which is calculated from the information provided on the student’s Free Application for Federal Student Aid (FAFSA), and income and tax information provided by the IRS on the FAFSA, along with the cost of attendance, federal appropriations, and the student’s actual class load per semester.
+Pell Grant is available for associate degrees, diplomas, and some certificate programs.
+Pell Grant awards are pro-rated by the number of credit hours in which a student is enrolled each semester.
+Students with limited Pell eligibility may receive no funds if enrollment is less than full-time (12 credit hours or more).
+Eligible students can receive Pell Grant funds for up to the equivalent of six years or twelve semesters of full-time enrollment at any institution or until they earn a Bachelor’s degree or higher.
+Students who complete the awarding/verification process and have financial aid awarded in excess of tuition and fees will have funds made available for use in the SRTC Bookstore for book and supply purchases one week prior to the term start date.

 SRTC verifies all students selected for verification by the US Department of Education, if the student is in a Pell-eligible program and can receive federal funds.
 Additionally, the Financial Aid Office selects students for verification who appear to have reported potentially incomplete or conflicting FAFSA information.
 The Financial Aid Office may request additional documentation, as necessary, at any time to determine the validity of reported information.
 Verification must be completed before Title IV funds are awarded and disbursed to the student.